tunjayjafarli/CPSC304-Project/README.md

 # CPSC304-Project
 Postal Service Database

-We will be using PHP/Apache while implementing our database.
+We will be using PHP/Apache + MySQL while implementing our database.

 The domain that weare modeling is a mailing service domain, the kind of information that isstored in the database of a postal service.